cmsca/datascience_public/README.md

 - [ ] HTML
 - [ ] Requests
 - [ ] Beautiful Soup

+### 4. TBA | Intro to SQLite

+The purpose of this session is to ensure each participant is familiar with the basics of SQLite3.

+- [ ] Creating a SQLite database
+- [ ] Connecting to a SQLite database
+- [ ] Creating tables
+- [ ] Querying tables
+- [ ] Updating tables

 ### 5. TBA | Using Web Scraping to Get Chess Match Results